lewishowles/components/README.md

 # Components

-A library of beautiful components with a focus on accessibility, as well as ease of use for developers and for users.
+A library of beautiful, heavily-tested components with a focus on accessibility, as well as ease of use for developers and users.

 [View documentation](https://components.howles.dev)

+## Heavily tested?

+The goal is to test the components as thoroughly as possible, from unit tests for more complex computed properties, to Cypress simulating user interactions.
+The library currently sits at >800 Vitest unit tests and >400 Cypress component tests.

 ## Why accessibility?